MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/bitlocker_DeviceEncryption/bitlocker-countermeasures.md

 ### Trusted Platform Module

-A TPM is a microchip designed to provide basic security-related functions, primarily involving encryption keys.
+A Trusted Platform Module (TPM) is a microchip designed to provide basic security-related functions, primarily involving encryption keys.
 On some platforms, TPM can alternatively be implemented as a part of secure firmware.
 BitLocker binds encryption keys with the TPM to ensure that a computer has not been tampered with while the system was offline.
 For more info about TPM, see [Trusted Platform Module](https://docs.microsoft.com/windows/device-security/tpm/trusted-platform-module-overview).